On this page:

 - Have remained asymptomatic since the current COVID-19 exposure.

 Individuals who do not meet all three of these criteria should continue to follow current quarantine guidance as discussed above.

-Here we describe data on viral RNA shedding of SARS-CoV-2 and contact tracing of known cases; for information on transmission prevention in the healthcare setting, including a discussion of the potential routes of SARS-CoV-2 transmission, please see the Personal Protective Equipment in Medical Settings section.
+For information on transmission prevention in the healthcare setting, including a discussion of the potential routes of SARS-CoV-2 transmission, please see the Personal Protective Equipment in Medical Settings section.

 In summary: Knowledge is evolving on the duration of infectivity of patients with COVID-19; current data suggests people begin to transmit SARS-CoV-2 a few days prior to symptom onset, that non-immune-compromised hosts with non-critical illness are unlikely to be infectious 10 days after symptom onset and that individuals with critical illness or significant immune compromise are unlikely to be infectious 15 days after symptom onset.
 Peak transmission likely occurs around symptom onset, when viral RNA load is at its highest.
 While prolonged viral RNA shedding can occur, in most cases SARS-CoV-2 cannot be cultured after 8-12 days; whether viral culture directly correlates to a lack of infectivity is not known, but epidemiologic data suggests it may be a reasonable surrogate marker.

 Mask Use and Ventilation Improvements to Reduce COVID-19 Incidence in Elementary Schools — Georgia, November 16–December 11, 2020 (Gettings, May 2021).

 - Students at 169 elementary schools in the state of Georgia.